 Vitamin C is known to potential have role in building a healthier immune system, fighting allergens and sustaining health overall.
 Eating antixidant- rich fruits and foods in general is a great way to reduce your risk of developing certain diseases and conditions.
 Kakadu Plum is jam packed with antioxidants.

-Our Kakadu Plum contains 108mg of natural vitamin C per serve (3g).
+Our Kakadu Plum is freeze dried and contains over 12000mg of Vitamin C per 100g

 Indigenous Australians would traditionally use Wattleseed as a type of flour when making damper.
 Today, it is commonly used for its incredible nutty nutty chocolaty flavour.
 Wattleseed has a low glycaemic index, high levels of protein and provides a good source of magnesium, zinc, calcium, iron and selenium.
 There are many types of wattle that is suitable for human consumption, with the Acacia variety being the most common.